 This strategy provides a clear planning framework to facilitate the streamlined delivery of appropriately zoned industrial land to the market, enabling the market to respond to forecast demand over the next 20 years.

 The strategy has identified 37 potential areas for future industrial land use investigation, categorised into short, medium and long term sites.
 The delivery timeframes for these sites are based on the necessary feasibility studies and site investigations required to enable sites to be rezoned for industrial purposes.

-The Economic and Employment Land Monitor reports on the land use characteristics of selected industrial centres in the Perth metropolitan region.
+The Economic and Employment Land Monitor reports on the land use characteristics of selected industrial centres in the Perth metropolitan and Peel regions.
 The Economic and Employment Land Monitor details demand drivers for industrial land, employment in selected industrial centres and the stock of industrial zoned land.

 The Government of Western Australia acknowledges the traditional custodians throughout Western Australia and their continuing connection to the land, waters and community.
 We pay our respects to all members of the Aboriginal communities and their cultures; and to Elders both past and present.

 Aboriginal and Torres Strait Islander people are advised that this site may contain images of people who are deceased.